matloff/fasteR/README.md

 68.

 Uh, oh!
 5 women in the study had glucose level 0.
-And 1 had level 44, etc.  Presumably this is not physiologically possible.
+And 1 had level 44, etc.  Presumably 0 is not physiologically possible, and maybe not 44 either.

 Let's consider a version of the glucose data that at least excludes these 0s.